veeneck/ryan.blog/content/blog/getting-started.md

 By now, we've already lost all non tech users.
 That's OK, and I'll address a GUI later.
 For us techies, creating content is fairly straightforward.

 1. Open the entire site directory in your [favorite editor](https://www.sublimetext.com).
-2. Jump to the directory in terminal, and create a new post: `doSomething`
+2. Jump to the directory in terminal, and create a new post using: `hugo new blog/first-post.md`
 3. Open the newly created `.md` file in your editor and write your post.
 4. Back in terminal, type `hugo` in the parent directory to generate the static files.
 5. Verify the entire site was created in the `/public` directory.

 _Note_: When you run `hugo` to build the site, it [won't delete any existing files](http://gohugo.io/getting-started/usage/#deploy-your-website) in the `/public` directory.
-It's best to delete everything in that directory before regenerating the site.
+It's best to delete everything in that directory before regenerating the site, but be sure permanent folders like .well-known stay in place.

 ### Publishing the Decentralized Site